 About Fiona Bawdon

-She is currently working as research and communications director of Legal Action Group’s Immigration and Asylum Law Project (funded by New York-based Unbound Philantropy).
-IALP’s aims include monitoring the impact of impending legal aid cuts, and encouraging a more balanced debate about immigration and asylum in the media.
-Fiona is combining her work for Legal Action Group with part-time study at the College of Law in London.
+She is currently working as research and communications director of Legal Action Group’s Immigration and Asylum Law Project (funded by New York-based Unbound Philanthropy), on its ‘Chasing Status,‘ research, which is due to publish in early 2014.
+Fiona is combining her work for LAG with part-time study at the College of Law in London.